-#ToteChallenge: Students investigate the problems caused by plastic shopping bags, then propose solutions they can take to address the problems.
-They brainstorm uses for plastic bags and design a reusable shopping tote out of an old T-shirt using engineering, problem-solving, creativity, and communication.
-They take action for the common good by using and sharing their homemade totes and by educating the community about problems and solutions to the plastic bag crisis.
+#ToteChallenge: Young people investigate the problems caused by plastic shopping bags, then propose solutions they can take to address the problems.
+They brainstorm uses for plastic bags.
+This lesson gives guidelines to design a reusable shopping tote out of an old T-shirt using engineering, problem-solving, creativity, and communication.
+They take action for the common good by using and sharing their project and by educating the community about problems and solutions to the plastic bag crisis.

 The learners will...

 - discuss issues around plastic bag usage and disposal.

 - employ problem-solving and teamwork to design a reusable grocery bag that people want to use #ToteChallenge.